HariSekhon/Knowledge-Base/diagrams.md

 - [Cacoo](https://nulab.com/cacoo/)
 - [Gliffy](https://www.gliffy.com/)
 - [Visual Paradigm](https://www.visual-paradigm.com/) - enterprise, does archimate diagrams, complicated, I used this at an investment bank, not my favourite, fine for enterprise architects rather than engineers
+- [Cloudairy](https://chart.cloudairy.com/cloudchart) - new, buggy UI when I tried it
 - [Swimm](https://docs.swimm.io/) - AI to generate diagrams from code and documentation sources

 ## Important Icon Sets to import into D2